 (viii) the purchase and Merchant’s terms and conditions associated with the Goods involved in the Transaction comply with Relevant Law.

-(a) PSP shall be solely responsible for the settlement of funds of approved Transactions to Merchants and APM Provider has no liability to Merchant for such settlement responsibilities.
-For the avoidance of doubt, APM Provider will initiate payout for any approved Transactions to the PSP after deduction of any amounts owed to APM Provider, including but not limited to APM Provider’s fees, Refunds, Chargeback fees and Customer Payments and other amounts listed in clause 3(e) of the Scheme Rules.
-The PSP will then settle towards Merchant in accordance with the Merchant’s agreement with Square.
+(a) Square shall be solely responsible for the settlement of funds of approved Transactions to Merchants and APM Provider has no liability to Merchant for such settlement responsibilities.
+For the avoidance of doubt, APM Provider will initiate payout for any approved Transactions to Square after deduction of any amounts owed to APM Provider, including but not limited to APM Provider’s fees, Refunds, Chargeback fees and Customer Payments and other amounts listed in clause 3(e) of the Scheme Rules.
+Square will then settle towards Merchant in accordance with the Merchant’s agreement with Square.
 Any Chargebacks, settlement of funds, or recovery of funds, shall be subject to the rights and obligations set forth in the Square Payment Terms.